Sweating is completely normal and no big deal… until it becomes one.

 If you’re interested in more natural solutions, there are a few options some swear by.
-It’s important to note that none of these options are backed by science, but they could be worth a try if you don’t mind experimenting a little bit to find a solution that works for you.
+It’s important to note that none of these options are backed by science, but they could be worth a try if you don’t mind experimenting a little bit to find a solution or a combination of solutions that works for you.

 7. Tomato Juice